chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

 1. Go to your workstation and open`~/.chef/config.rb` file.
 Update the `chef_server_url` with the chef server LB fqdn.
     Example: `chef_server_url          "https://<automate-LB-fqdn>/organizations/new_org"`

-1. Now run `knife user list` or `knife node list`.
+1. Now run `knife user list`, `knife node list` or `knife cookbook list`.
 It will give you valid output.

 ## Changes/Steps to make the nodes connect to the new setup: